Get

 Understanding Puppy Senses

 Then there’s sight.
-For the first couple of weeks of life, puppies can’t see what’s around them as their eyes only fully open after 14 to 21 days.
+For the first couple of weeks of life, puppies can’t see what’s around them as their eyes only fully open when they are 10-14 days old, with vision developing after 14 to 21 days.
 When sight is fully developed, though, you’ll find that dogs don’t see the same range of colors as we do (though they aren’t necessarily colorblind, as is a popular theory), but they do see much better in the dark than us.

 So, how do newborn pups sense the world around them if they can’t see or hear for the first 2–3 weeks of life?
 With their sense of smell!
-This is the one sense that is completely operational from the moment of birth and is how puppies can navigate the world around them.
-And that sense of smell is far superior to our own as it’s approximately 10,000 to 100,000 times more sensitive.
+This is the one sense that is relatively functional from the moment of birth and is how puppies can navigate the world around them.
+Although it is not fully developed at birth, puppies can detect scents, and once fully matured, that sense of smell is far superior to our own as it’s approximately 10,000 to 100,000 times more sensitive.

 black labrador retriever puppy